Top 13 FMLA Mistakes Employers are Still Making

 Employers who don’t keep exact records of employment leave may provide more leave to employees than intended.

 For example, this could happen when employees take sick leave that could be counted as FMLA leave.
-FMLA leave can run concurrently with other absences, leaves, and even state provided leaves.
+Family leave leave can run concurrently with other absences, leaves, and even state provided leaves.

 If employers don’t accurately count FMLA leave, then an uneven distribution of leave could occur among employees.